|

 the heart.
 You can get love from

-planets and many different other
+the planets and many different other

 sources.
 All sources have their